 Follow-Me Calling – A call that is routed, or forwarded, to another telephone number or a list of pre-configured telephone numbers.

 IDS – Intrusion Detection System – A security function that monitors all inbound and outbound network activity.
 It looks for suspicious patterns that may indicate a network or system ‘hack’ or attack.
-It follows an alert procedure, reducing risk of system attack or compromise.
+It follows an alert procedure, reducing the risk of system attack or compromise.

-LAN (Local Area Network) – A data communications network that is geographically limited (typically to a 1 km radius) allowing easy interconnection of terminals, microprocessors and computers within adjacent buildings.
+LAN (Local Area Network) – A data communications network that is geographically limited (typically to a 1 km radius) allowing easy interconnection of terminals, microprocessors, and computers within adjacent buildings.
 Ethernet and FDDI are examples of standard LANs.